What Are Negative Keywords In Google Ads and How to Use Them?

 1. Prevent Your Ad From Showing Up for Irrelevant Queries

-Negative keywords can help stop your ad from appearing to people who are not interested in what you have to offer.
+Negative keywords can help stop your ad from appearing to people not interested in your offer.
 That way, you can save money by not showing your ad to people who will never buy what you sell.

-This is important for businesses because they can focus their advertising on people who are more likely to be interested in what they offer.
+This is important for businesses because it allows them to focus their advertising on people who are more likely to be interested in what they offer.

 2. Fine-Tune Your Targeting so That Your Ad Reaches the Most Relevant Audience